junaidmumtaz/junaidmumtaz/README.md

 Cybersecurity professional with 6+ years of experience across SOC operations, cloud security, and DevSecOps.
 I focus on detection engineering, security automation, and integrating security into CI/CD pipelines for cloud and hybrid environments.

-> KQL is not just a query language; it's how I turn data into actionable security insights.

 ## Key Expertise

 - Incident Detection & Response: Monitoring, triaging, and coordinating security incidents